Rapptz/DoxyDoc/README.md

 ## DoxyDoc

 DoxyDoc is a plug-in that allows you to auto-complete doc block comments for C++ using Doxygen.
-Inspired by [PhpDoc](https://github.com/SublimeText/PhpDoc) and [DocBlockr](https://github.com/spadgos/sublime-jsdocs) this was made by frustrations due to lack of proper C++ support from DocBlockr.
+Inspired by [PhpDoc](https://github.com/SublimeText/PhpDoc) and [DocBlockr](https://github.com/spadgos/sublime-jsdocs) this was made due to frustrations due to lack of proper C++ support from DocBlockr.
 The latter plug-in had no capabilities to parse templated functions or classes and would just leave the comment hanging.

 There are no plans to support other languages as DocBlockr does this job fairly well.

 ## Installation

+The easy way to install this is through Package Control.

+- Press Ctrl + Shift + P
+- Type "install" without quotes to get to Package Control: Install Package
+- Type "DoxyDoc" without quotes and you'll see this package.

 Currently the only way to install this is through running `git clone` of this repository in your package directory.